multiparty/Secrecy/setup.md

 3. Click **"Create Peering Connection"**.
 Make sure that other parties have already created VPCs at this point
    <img width="800" alt="image" src="https://github.com/user-attachments/assets/4af09183-c24f-4789-8902-67d276199cbd">
 4. Fill in parameters,
-  - Name: Give the Peering Connection a name
+  - Name: Give the Peering Connection a name as below:
+      - role-1: secrecy12
+      - role-2: secrecy23
+      - role-3: secrecy31
   - VPC ID(Requester): Select your VPC
   - VPC ID(Accepter): Select in the following way:
-      - role-1: Select 2
+      - role-1: secrecy2
-      - role-2: Select 3
+      - role-2: secrecy3
-      - role-3: Select 1
+      - role-3: secrecy1
   - If your partners/other parties use a separate AWS account, select "another account" and enter their Account ID.

 5. Click **"Create Peering Connection"**
   <img width="500" alt="image" src="https://github.com/user-attachments/assets/befcb6a1-6a54-4bc4-8cef-a02e5e8e0176">

 6. Go back to the **"Peering Connections"** Dashboard.
+7. Select with a radio button your incoming Peer Connection request
+      - role-1: secrecy31
+      - role-2: secrecy12
+      - role-3: secrecy23
-7. Select your Peer Connection, click **"Actions"** at the right top, and hit **Accept request**
+8. Click **"Actions"** at the right top, and hit **Accept request**

 ## 5) Update Route Tables